oharbol/HeliAttack_RL_CNN/README.md

 ## TODO
 - [x] Conduct tests on aquiring screenshots in designated area
-- [x] Create feature extraction of image for playerr health
+- [x] Create feature extraction of image for player health
 - [ ] Create custom environment in Stable Baselines 3
 - [ ] Create actions options and controls for actions
 - [ ] Create reward function